-Magic Kingdom’s Ferry is one of the most well-known transportation forms at Walt Disney World.
+Magic Kingdom’s Ferry is one of the most well-known forms of transportation at Walt Disney World.
 The ferry boat takes guests back and forth across Seven Seas Lagoon from the Transportation and Ticket Center.
 This is a process that happens daily before the busy theme park opens and late after it closes.

 Additionally, some guests will want to access other boat options from the surrounding Magic Kingdom Resorts.
 You might be staying at a resort or visiting for a meal and need to know the best route to and from Magic Kingdom.